IowaDave/pxt-maze/README.md

 is a boolean (true-false) block that reveals whether the player has found the optional treasure.
 It will return false at the start of a game.
 If treasure is included in the game design, it will remain false until the player finds the treasure.
 Afterward, it return true for the remainder of the game.

 ---

+The remaining blocks handle the players' wishes for moving around in the maze.

 ![The move block](https://github.com/iowadave/pxt-maze/raw/master/.github/makecode/move_block.png)